Vusi Sibanda

 Vusimuzi "Vusi" Sibanda (born 10 October 1983) is a Zimbabwean cricketer.
-He has played international cricket for the Zimbabwe cricket team in all three formats of the game.
+He has played international cricket for the Zimbabwe in all three formats of the game.
 He also played for Midlands in the Logan Cup.

 Early career

-Sibanda is a right-handed opening batsman and showed potential as a teenager, graduating from the Zimbabwe Cricket Academy and being fast-tracked into the national team.
+Sibanda is a right-handed opening batsman who showed potential as a teenager, graduating from the Zimbabwe Cricket Academy and being fast-tracked into the national team.